CedricMlg/P12_SportSee_Malingre_Cedric/README.md

     false = data is obtained from the API

 ## WARNING
-### If you put true as a value you'll need to the back part of the app, to do so follow these steps
+### If you put true as a value you'll need to run the back part of the app, to do so follow these steps

 1. Place yourself on the back part of the project
    ```sh